 The FY 2016 OWD annual report, “Turning Boston's Growth into Opportunities for All,” highlights the work of OWD and its partners from July 1, 2015 – June 30, 2016.

 Attention, OWD Partners!
 You can now access your required contract documentation forms online.

 Interested in becoming a partner?
 OWD periodically issues Requests for Proposals (RFPs) for various types of services.
 The frequency of RFPs depends on the availability of funding.

 OWD funds a variety of community-based organizations, non-profits, and workforce intermediaries to help us achieve our goal of providing Boston residents with meaningful economic opportunities.

-Don't miss out on future OWD funding opportunities!
+Don't miss out on OWD news and funding opportunities!

 Sign up to receive notices when opportunities to apply for funding become available, or for general news and updates.

 Massachusetts Minimum Wage $11.00/hr | Boston Living Wage $14.23/hr | Neighborhood Jobs Trust $1.67/sf